MelodicAlbuild/hackuta-2025-monorepo/README.md

 - `@repo/supabase`: the core of the database management using supabase *`packages/supabase`*
 - `@repo/qr`: a uniform library for qr based connections and content scanning in a single package *`packages/qr`*

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).
+Each package/app is 100% [TypeScript](https://www.typescriptlang.org/). *Except for the discord-bot... it's pure Javascript*

 ## The Todo List: